abrasive/shairport/README.md

 ---------------------
 If you wish to install Shairport Sync on OpenWrt, Arch or Fedora platforms, please follow the appropriate instructions below.
 Otherwise follow the General Build Instructions.
 Then, when the program has been installed, refer to the section on Configuring Shairport Sync that follows.

+**Note**
+The following procedures will install shairport-sync at `/usr/local/bin/shairport-sync`.
+Before continuing, you should check to see if shairport-sync is already installed on your system -- use `which shairport-sync` to find where it is located, if installed.
+If it is installed anywhere other than at `/usr/local/bin/shairport-sync`, you should delete it -- you may need to have superuser privileges.

 **OpenWrt:**
-Thes is a Shairport Sync package in OpenWrt `trunk`.
+There is a Shairport Sync package in OpenWrt `trunk`.
 Also, there's an OpenWrt package at https://github.com/mikebrady/shairport-sync-for-openwrt, including one that builds back to `Attitude Adjustment`.

 **Arch Linux:**
 An Arch Linux installation package is available at  [EliaCereda/shairport-sync-PKGBUILD](https://github.com/EliaCereda/shairport-sync-PKGBUILD).